gardehal/python-playlist/README.md

 ## TODO

+- checking last ID only speeds up correct non-fetches, does not get correct number of videos due to takeafter removed
 - implement file/folder, Odysee, Rumble fetches
 - option to download and watch (required implement file/folder)
 - minor print issues and wording/use of IDs